An Introduction to Gatsblog

 Code Block with Path Label

-By putting path=path_of_file after the language metadata in the beginning line of the fenced code block
+Add path=path_of_file after the language metadata in the fenced code block's opening line:

 markdown